NathanKr/my-use-action-state-hook-playground/README.md

 ```

-<h2>How to handle error in server action</h2>
+<h2 id='handle-errors'>How to handle errors in server action</h2>
 suppose you have an error in server action - how to handle it ?
 <ul>
-<li>if your server action throw and error than it is handled out ofthe box by this design</li>
+<li>if your server action throw and error than it is handled out of the box by this design</li>
 <li>if your server action fail and return an error inside data - you have two options
 <ul>
 <li>handle it as data in the ui (in this case data is not only good)</li>
-<li>create a wrapper around your server action and throw excpetion in ase of error (in this case data is kept strickly good)</li>
+<li>create a wrapper around your server action and throw excpetion in case of error (in this case data is kept strickly good)</li>
 </ul>
 </li>
 </ul>